HomeBlog

 It is recommended to lift weights at least two to three times per week.
 This will help you build muscle and strength, and it can also help to improve your bone density.

-If you are new to weightlifting, we recommend starting slowly and building over time.
-Where you start depends on your overall goals for training.
+If you are new to weightlifting, start slowly and build over time.
+Where you start depends on your personal strength and goals for training.

 What About Functional Bicep Strength?

-While both bicep exercises discussed above are great for building bicep strength, they don’t necessarily do much to improve the function of the biceps.
-To build functional bicep strength, it is important to complete exercises that mimic everyday activities.
+While both biceps exercises discussed above are great for building biceps strength in isolation, they don’t fully address functional strength.
+To build functional bicep strength, it is important to complete compound exercises that mimic everyday activities.
+Compound exercises use several muscles collaboratively to perform a movement.
 These types of exercises will help you to better use your biceps in everyday life and prevent injuries, which is more important than how much weight you can curl.

 After all, a bulging bicep isn't going to help you carry a baby on your hip, pick up a bag of groceries, or open a jar of pickles.
 But having strong, functional biceps will!